frost-beta/node-mlx/README.md

 and the API design.

-For doing machine learning on GPUs with Node.js, you can go with TensorFlow.js, or wait for someone porting PyTorch to Node.js (which should not be hard).
+For doing machine learning on GPUs with Node.js, you can go with TensorFlow.js, or wait for someone porting PyTorch to Node.js (which should not be too hard).

 ## Usage